craigbuckler/oldclink/src/pages/about-old-clink/#index.md

 hero: the-old-clink-1
 heroquote: Perfect accommodation.
 Perfect weather.
 Perfect holiday.
 herocite: B &amp; A, Bristol
-ctatext: book now
+ctatext: book your stay
-ctalink: book-holiday-home/
+ctalink: book-accommodation/
 ---

 The Old Clink is one of the oldest buildings in East Devon.
 During the past few hundred years it has been a prison, an inn, a bank, a police station and even a smugglers den.
 The building's rich history can be discovered in the [Fairlynch Museum](http://fairlynchmuseum.uk/) opposite.